unoplatform/uno.extensions/doc/Overview/Markup/Overview.md

 new TextBlock().Text(() => vm.Count)
 ```

-At this point you might be wondering what the `vm` is.
+At this point, you might be wondering what the `vm` is.
 The `vm` is a placeholder reference for the ViewModel type that you provide to the `DataContext` extension.

 ```cs
 .DataContext(new MainViewModel(), (page, vm) => page